sPyOpenSource/jcore/mkbootimg/README.md

 The tool is multilingual.
 It will detect your operating system's language and if it has a dictionary for it, it will use that.
 You can override the autodetection from the command line by using the `-l <lang>` flag as the first argument (available for all operating modes).
-Language is given in two character long codes and fallbacks to `en`.
+Language is given in two characters long code and fallbacks to `en`.

 Configuration
 -------------